General Requirements for Admission

 Applicants from the United States must give evidence of possessing a valid Grade 12 diploma with a minimum final average of 60%.
 They should submit scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT) if available.

 Applicants are required to possess the equivalent of a valid Canadian Grade 12 High School Diploma.
 An official transcript, indicating subjects studied and grades received, must accompany the application.
 Documents in a language other than English must be accompanied by a notarized English translation.
-Applicants for whom English is not their mother tongue may be required to take the Test of English as a Foreign Language (TOEFL) to indicate their proficiency in written and spoken English.
+Applicants who have studied outside of Canada or USA are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) to indicate their proficiency in written and spoken English.
 A police check will need to be completed before official acceptance.

 Mature Student Status